kfatehi/ydm/README.md

 Install [GitLab Community Edition](https://gitlab.com/gitlab-org/gitlab-ce/tree/master) in one command, and publish all ports.

-`ydm install strider --namespace awesome --publish`
+`ydm install gitlab --namespace awesome --publish`

+You will get useful JSON back on STDOUT.

 ## Other Software